UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 *Data Entity*: A dataset, directory or file.

-*MetaData Entity*: A [Person], [Organization], [Project], item of [Equipment], [license] or any other *thing* that forms part of the metadata for a DataCrate.
+*MetaData Entity*: A [Person], [Organization], [Project], item of [Equipment], [license] or any other *thing* or *event* that forms part of the metadata for a DataCrate.

 *[DataCrate JSON-LD Context]*: A [JSON-LD] context that provides human-readable labels for datacrate metadata.
 These labels are used in `CATALOG.json` which